ashot-gimishyan/Ashot-Gimishyan/README.md

 ### :man_technologist: About Me

-- 👋 My name is Ashot Gimishyan, I’m a Data Analyst.
+- 👋 My name is Ashot Gimishyan.
 - 📊 I’m interested in Probability Theory, Statistics and Game Thoery.
 - 🐍 I’m currently studying Artificial Intelligence and Data Analysis with Python.
 - :zap: In my free time I solve problems on LeetCode, Codewars and read tech articles.